jdeon/foundryVTT-pinned-chatlog-module/README.md

 By default, you can only pinned message that you owned if you're are not GM.
 But it can be change in the settings

 ### Protect pinned message from deletion
-Protect pinned message (by recreating them) when the chatlog is flushed
+Protect pinned message from GM deletion (useful when the chatlog is flushed)

 ### Disable pinner for player
 There is two settings to disable "pin for all" or/and "self pin".